 About João Perre Viana

-João is the founder of the Walking Mentorship and can be described as a ”glass half-full” type of person.
+João is the founder of the Walking Mentorship and can be described as a "glass-half-full” type of person.
 Raised in Portugal, he quickly called the world his home.
-He completed high school in the state of Montana in the United States, studied law in Lisbon, Portugal and ended up selling is first digital company to an advertising group just before the bubble burst in 2001
+He completed high school in the state of Montana in the United States, studied law in Lisbon, Portugal, and ended up selling his first digital company to an advertising group just before the bubble burst in 2001

 João is an advisory board member in different organizations and also a guest lecturer at EADA in Barcelona and Lviv Business School in Ukraine.